leorge/data/README.md

 # data
-Clone this project, and add the path to $HOME/.profile as below.
+Clone this project,
+and add the path to $HOME/.profile as below in your appropriate directory.

     $ git clone https://github.com/leorge/data.git
     $ echo $PATH                       # confirm